Edward V

-Edward V and his younger brother Richard of Shrewsbury, Duke of York, were the Princes in the Tower who disappeared after being sent to heavily guarded royal lodgings in the Tower of London.
-Responsibility for their deaths is widely attributed to Richard III, but the lack of solid evidence and conflicting contemporary accounts allow for other possibilities.
+Edward V and his younger brother, Richard of Shrewsbury, are known as the Princes in the Tower.
+They disappeared after being sent to heavily guarded royal lodgings in the Tower of London.
+Responsibility for their disappearance (and presumed deaths) is widely attributed to Richard III, who sent them to the Tower, but the lack of conclusive evidence and conflicting contemporary accounts allow for other possibilities.

 Early life

 Edward was born on 2 November 1470 at Cheyneygates, the medieval house of the Abbot of Westminster, adjoining Westminster Abbey.
 His mother, Elizabeth Woodville, had sought sanctuary there from Lancastrian supporters who had deposed his father, the Yorkist king Edward IV, during the course of the Wars of the Roses.
 Edward was created Prince of Wales in June 1471, following his father's restoration to the throne, and in 1473 was established at Ludlow Castle on the Welsh Marches as nominal president of a newly created Council of Wales and the Marches.
 In 1479, his father conferred the earldom of Pembroke on him; it became merged into the crown on his succession.

 Prince Edward was placed under the supervision of the queen's brother Anthony Woodville, 2nd Earl Rivers, a noted scholar.
 In a letter to Rivers, Edward IV set down precise conditions for the upbringing of his son and the management of the prince's household.
 He was to "arise every morning at a convenient hour, according to his age".
 His day would begin with matins and then Mass, which he was to receive uninterrupted.
 After breakfast, the business of educating the prince began with "virtuous learning".
 Dinner was served from ten in the morning, and then he was to be read "noble stories ... of virtue, honour, cunning, wisdom, and of deeds of worship" but "of nothing that should move or stir him to vice".
 Perhaps aware of his own vices, the king was keen to safeguard his son's morals, and instructed Rivers to ensure that no one in the prince's household was a habitual "swearer, brawler, backbiter, common hazarder, adulterer, [or user of] words of ribaldry".
 After further study, in the afternoon the prince was to engage in sporting activities suitable for his class, before evensong.
 Supper was served from four, and curtains were to be drawn at eight.
 Following this, the prince's attendants were to "enforce themselves to make him merry and joyous towards his bed".
 They would then watch over him as he slept.

 Dominic Mancini reported of the young Edward V:

-As with several of his other children, Edward IV planned a prestigious European marriage for his eldest son, and in 1480 concluded an alliance with Francis II, Duke of Brittany, whereby Prince Edward was betrothed to the duke's four-year-old heir, Anne.
+As with several of his other children, Edward IV planned a prestigious European marriage for his eldest son, and in 1480 concluded an alliance with Francis II, Duke of Brittany, whereby Prince Edward was betrothed to the duke's four-year-old daughter and heiress to the duchy, Anne.
 The two were to be married upon their majority, with their eldest son inheriting England and their second son Brittany.
-Anne later married Maximilian I, Holy Roman Emperor.